The deceleration parameter in `tilted' Friedmann universes: Newtonian vs relativistic treatment: Relativistic effects on

 One may wonder whether there are characteristic imprints of the relative-motion effects discussed in this study that one should look for in the data.
-According to our analysis, the first signature of the observers peculiar motion is in the scale-distribution of $\tilde{q}_{\lambda}$, which should follow the profile of the solid curve depicted in Fig.~\ref{fig:tq+-}.
-The latter argues for a nonlinear scale-evolution of the deceleration parameter, with $\tilde{q}_{\lambda}$ remaining essentially constant far away from the bulk-flow observers and becoming increasingly more negative in their close vicinity.
+According to our analysis, the first (qualitative) sign is in the scale-distribution of $\tilde{q}^{(-)}$, which should generally follow the profile of the solid curve depicted in Fig.~\ref{fig:tq+-}.
+The latter argues for a nonlinear scale-evolution of the deceleration parameter, with $\tilde{q}^{(-)}$ remaining essentially constant far away from the observer (assumed to be near the centre of the bulk flow) and becoming increasingly more negative in their close vicinity.
 Such a behaviour agrees with our expectation that the impact of peculiar motions should be strong in the observers local neighbourhood and it should fade away on progressively larger distances.
-Moreover, the profile of the solid curve depicted in Fig.~\ref{fig:tq+-} seems to agree with those of the deceleration parameters reconstructed from the supernovae data~\cite{GW}-\cite{AMD}.
+Moreover, the profile of the solid curve depicted in Fig.~\ref{fig:tq+-} is in qualitative agreement with those of the deceleration parameters reconstructed from the supernovae data~\cite{GW}-\cite{AMD}.